All loop soft photon theorems and higher spin currents on the celestial sphere: Introduction

 Loop level soft theorems are qualitatively different from the tree level ones.
-It turns out that if we want to interpret them as Ward identities of symmetries in a Celestial CFT$_2$ then we need to introduce additional fields on the celestial sphere which do \textit{not} appear as asymptotic states in scattering experiments.
-In particular, they are \textit{not} related to the soft particle in any obvious manner.
+It turns out that if we want to interpret them as Ward identities of symmetries in a Celestial CFT$_2$ or define a Celestial OPE between a hard and soft operators then we need to introduce additional fields on the celestial sphere which do \textit{not} appear as asymptotic states in scattering experiments.
+In particular, they are \textit{not} related to the soft gauge bosons in any obvious manner.
 Now since there are an infinite number of loop level soft photon theorems we get an infinite number of chiral currents in this way.
 For every $j\in\frac{1}{2}\mathbb{Z_+}$ the soft theorem at $\mathcal{O}(\omega^{2j-1}(\ln\omega)^{2j})$ gives rise to $(2j+1)$ chiral currents which transform in the finite dimensional spin-$j$ representation of the $SL(2,\mathbb{R})_{R}$.
 The charges corresponding to the $j=1/2$ currents measure the monopole and the dipole moment of an electrically charged particle on the celestial sphere and hence called a dipole current.
 The other spin-$j$ currents can be constructed by taking the (normal ordered) product of $2j$ dipole currents.
 Depending on the value of a real parameter $k$ which appears in the OPE of the dipole currents, the algebra of the higher spin currents can be Abelian ($k=0$) or the wedge subalgebra ($k<<1$) of the $w_{1+\infty}$.

 Appearance of higher spin currents is not new in the context of Celestial holography.
 Both soft gluons and gravitons generate infinite dimensional higher spin algebras known as the $S$-algebra and the wedge subalgebra of $w_{1+\infty}$ \cite{Strominger:2021mtt,Adamo:2021lrv,Freidel:2021ytz,Himwich:2021dau}.
-However, the infinite number of higher spin currents we get from the loop level soft photon theorems and the symmetries they generate are \textit{robust against quantum corrections}.
-It is to been how one can exploit this feature to constrain scattering amplitudes or relate the Celestial holography to string theory in asymptotically flat space-time\footnote{We have more to say on this in an upcoming paper.}.
+However, the infinite number of higher spin currents we get from the loop level soft photon theorems and the symmetries they generate are robust against quantum corrections, at least in the high energy limit.
+It remains to be seen how one can exploit this feature to constrain scattering amplitudes or relate celestial holography to string theory in asymptotically flat space-time.\footnote{We have more to say on this in an upcoming paper.} \\